jaames/iro.js/docs/introduction.md

 </html>
 ```

+When using the library this way, it will be available globally as `window.iro`.

 ----

-Alternatively, you can grab the latest version of iro.js from NPM
+*Or* install the latest version of iro.js from [npm](https://www.npmjs.com/package/@jaames/iro):

 ```bash
 $ npm install @jaames/iro
 ```

-Then using a module bundler like Rollup or Webpack, use as you would anything else:
+Then using a module bundler like Rollup or Webpack, import it into your code:

 ```js
 // Using ES6 module syntax